vaishavs/Functional-Programming-C-/02_Designing_HO_Funcs/02_std_function.md

     std::cout << "After call, x is: " << x << std::endl;

     // Function pointers, free functions, raw function references, and functors can also be passed to a std::function_ref.
+    // It can be used in a manner similar to std::function.

     return 0;
 }